PaulShpilsher/instalike/README.md

 ```
 This will build the code and put it in ./bin directory along with required supporting files (configuration and RSA keys for JWT)

-## Features <a name = "features"></a>

-- REST standard (followed as much as possible)
-- New users registration and logging them in uses a simple username/password pattern.
-- Accessing posts and other resources are protected by JWT.
-RSA public key scheme used in token creation and verification.
-- For simplicity and given time constraints post’s multimedia attachments (image and video content) are stored in the database.
-TODO: This needs to be changed to store the binary data in the file system.

-## Approach and design

-### Tech
-- go …duh!
-- go fiber – very fast API framework build on top Fasthttp
-- go playground validator – user input validation
-- go playgroud jwt – for token creation and validation
-- brcypt – for password hashing
-- pgx– a postgres driver
-- sqlx – is a library which provides a set of extensions on go's standard database/sql library.

-### Code

 ## Configuration <a name = "config"></a>